What is ergonomics? Why is it important? Which ergonomic accessories are worth buying?

 There is no single answer to whether your organization needs a comprehensive ergonomic assessment, but there are many reasons why you may want to have an ergonomic assessment done in your office.

 If someone on your team has already missed time due to an ergonomic injury, consider this it massive red flag.
-Not only will an ergonomic assessment of their workspace help to prevent reinjury, expanding the evaluation to the rest of your team could help prevent someone else from undergoing the same type of issue.
+Not only will an ergonomic evaluation or assessment of their workspace help to prevent reinjury, expanding the evaluation to the rest of your team could help prevent someone else from undergoing the same type of issue.

 Ergonomic assessments can also be incorporated into a larger workplace wellness campaign.
 Allowing your team to access these resources is a great building block towards creating a company culture focused on providing a healthy, happy and productive work environment.